 Ruptures often are caused by a sudden increase in the amount of stress on your Achilles tendon.
 Common examples include:

-- Increasing the intensity of sports participation
+- Increasing the intensity of sports participation, especially in sports that involve jumping

 - Falling from a height